CALL US TODAY!

 A man of varied interests, Mark has been at times, a painter, carpenter, canoe builder, breeder of golden retrievers, owner of a cross country ski resort and a skier and snowboarder.

-He lives with his wife of nearly 40 years, Connie, and is a proud grandfather of four young boys.
+He lives with his wife of nearly 40 years, Connie, and is a proud grandfather of five young boys.

 Derek's earliest experience with agriculture came as a young child, when he picked strawberries and pruned raspberries on his grandfather's farm.
 That experience had a lasting effect and he continued to work on the farm throughout his formative years.